Her 2nd Showing

 but Him that made man.

 He that made man for love,

-to the same or greater bliss, than that He first made
+to the same or greater bliss,

-in our image of the Trinity in our first making,
+in the image of the Trinity

 to be like Jesus Christ, our Saviour,